-Emily is a Managing Associate in Mishcon Private.
+Emily is a Legal Director in Mishcon Private.
 Her practice centres on complex commercial cases and she acts for a wide range of clients including individuals, families, companies and not for profit organisations.
 She has experience across a range of commercial disputes and in a variety of forums, often acting for international clients in complex and multi-faceted disputes.
 In particular she has experience in breaches of contract, confidence and fiduciary duty, fraud claims and shareholder disputes.

 As a key part of her offering, Emily acts as a trusted advisor to her clients - assisting with any dispute that might arise including issues between partners (business and romantic), disputes over gifts/loans, problems involving privacy and data protection or issues with friends and family.

 Notably, Emily acted for Gina Miller in both of her successful landmark constitutional judicial review cases against the government – the first in 2016 in relation to parliamentary approval of the triggering of Article 50 and the second in 2019 in relation to the legality of the Prime Minister's prorogation of parliament.

 Emily is a trustee of the Book Bus Foundation, a charity that is working to improve child literacy rates in Africa, Asia and South America by providing children with books and the inspiration and skills to read them.